 But there are even more popular places at risk of being ruined due to too much foot traffic, too little regulation, trash left behind, or parts removed for “souvenirs” that haven’t yet been categorized as “danger” sites.

 So the question remains…go now — before they’re shut down — or don’t go at all?

-I’ll leave it up to you to decide.
+If you’re interested in the debate, read more on the social impacts of tourism but I’ll leave it up to you to decide.

 While not officially on the “danger” list, Cuba has undergone a lot of changes recently, as you’re probably aware.
 With the lifted embargo in 2016 and lighter travel restrictions from the U.S., along with new flights being added from major U.S. airports, more and more Americans will soon be vacationing on the island.
 And since the most popular stop is hands down the capital city of Havana, it’s Old Town, referred to as Old Havana by UNESCO, is beginning to crumble.
 Quite literally.

 In 2012 UNESCO told Peruvian authorities they would need to take “rigorous emergency measures to counter the growing disorganization” and build a barrier around the “Lost City,” which sits high in the clouds of the Peruvian Andes.
 With it’s growing popularity (it’s easily one of the most popular sites in the world) and the subsequent income, Peru has made it easier to get to Machu Picchu with a train for travelers and alternative routes, but since its first warning, UNESCO helped create rules to keep all tourists on one of three approved hiking routes, and only to allow 2,500 visitors to the ruins each day.
 These regulations are hard to maintain, however, when a site is one of the country’s largest sources of revenue.